 7. Only Invest Money You Can Afford to Lose

 Remember, once again, this market is still in its infancy.
-Infant markets are known to be volatile and unstable, as it is still figuring its place.
-Thousands of investors have lost their entire savings because they couldn’t handle the market’s uncertainty.
+Infant markets are known to be volatile, as it is still figuring their place.
+Thousands of investors lost their entire savings because they couldn’t handle the uncertainty of the market.
 Thus, be sure to invest money you can afford to lose.

 8. Read the Whitepaper

 Almost all crypto projects out there have a “whitepaper.”
 A Whitepaper is a technical document issued by the developing team.
-It talks about the goals of the project and how they mean to achieve it.
+It talks about the goals of the project and how they mean to achieve them.
 Make it a point to go through the whitepaper of every project you are interested in.
-It will help you understand the technical side, as well as figuring out what is BS.
+It will help you understand the technical side and determine what BS is.

 9. Use Multi-Factor Authentication

-Another important advice is to use multiple security layers for your wallets, exchanges, and email IDs.
+Another important piece of advice is to use multiple security layers for your wallets, exchanges, and email IDs.
 Making it hard to hack your assets will help you stay safe and ahead in the game.
-Techniques such as 2FA, OTP, email verification, etc. can be used to make your funds secure.
+Techniques such as 2FA, OTP, email verification, etc., can be used to make your funds secure.

 10. Do Not Be Afraid to Cash Out Profits

-Although sometimes it might feel like the wrong thing to do, one should always remember to cash out profits whenever possible.
-Remember that you are here to make money, and being emotionally attached to a particular project will not help you achieve that goal.
-Cashing out can help keep your feet on the ground, and in the long run, make you better off.
+Although sometimes it might feel wrong, one should always remember to cash out profits whenever possible.
+Remember that you are here to make money; being emotionally attached to a particular project will not help you achieve that goal.
+Cashing out can help keep your feet on the ground and make you better off in the long run.